Homepage • Citizens Services • Public Safety • Burning Permit

 Why get a burning permit?

-In our municipality, we are fortunate to have many agricultural lands, forests, beautiful maple groves, and it is our duty to protect these areas and properties.
+In our municipality, we are fortunate to have a mix of agricultural lands, as well as extensive wooded areas and forests—not to mention our beautiful maple groves.
+It is our responsibility to protect these areas and properties.

-Did you know that it only takes a few sunny days, a bit of wind, and a split second to lose control of a fire?
+Did you know that it only takes a few sunny days, a bit of wind, and a fraction of a second to lose control of a fire?

-Issuing burning permits allows us to stay vigilant and follow SOPFEU recommendations, and inform our Fire Department of any related activities.
+Issuing burn permits allows us to stay informed, follow the recommendations issued by SOPFEU, and notify our Fire Safety Department of any related activities.

-Additionally, it provides liability protection in case of an incident, provided there is no negligence on your part, of course.
-Conversely, not having a permit can be costly if a loss of control results in damages, with the minimum regulatory fine set at $500.
+In addition, it provides protection regarding your civil liability in the event of an incident, provided there is no negligence on your part, of course.
+Conversely, not having a permit could be costly in the event of a loss of control resulting in damage, with the minimum regulatory fine set at $500.

-Note that only campfires lit in a specifically designed fire pit do not require a permit.
+Please note that campfires lit in a fireplace specifically designed for this purpose do not require a permit.

-Feel free to visit the SOPFEU website for more information: https://sopfeu.qc.ca/en/
+Do not hesitate to visit the SOPFEU website for more information: https://sopfeu.qc.ca/

 Rechercher